Time-Varying Optimization of Networked Systems with Human Preferences: Distributed Online Algorithm

 where $\mathbf{k}(x) = [k(x_1,x), \dots, k(x_p,x)]^\top$, $\mathbf{K}$ is the positive definite kernel matrix $[k(x,x')]$.
 Note that \eqref{eq:GP_update} depends on the $p$ sample points for a specific period of time.
 Thus, an estimate of the unknown function $U({x})$ can be written as $U({x}) \sim \mathcal{GP}( \mu({x}), k({x}, {x}'))$.
-Using a squared exponential (SE) kernel as an example, $k({x},{x}')$ is given by $k({x},{x}') = \sigma_{f}^2 \mathrm{e}^{-\frac{1}{2l^2}({x}-{x}')^{2}}$ for the univariante input case, where the hyperparameters are the signal variance $\sigma_{f}^2$ and the characteristic length-scale $l$.
+Using a squared exponential (SE) kernel as an example, $k({x},{x}')$ is given by $k({x},{x}') = \sigma_{f}^2 \mathrm{e}^{-\frac{1}{2 \ell ^2}({x}-{x}')^{2}}$ for the univariante input case, where the hyperparameters are the signal variance $\sigma_{f}^2$ and the characteristic length-scale $\ell$.

-We now explain how to enforce shape constraints through the use of derivative processes (noting that derivatives of a GP are GPs, since linear operators \cite{GPML_Rasmussen06}).
-Because the GP obtained from the SE covariance function has derivatives of all orders, the mean and covariance function (jointly with the original process and the second-order derivative process) are \cite{jrnl_wang}:
+We now explain how to enforce shape constraints through the use of derivative processes (noting that since differentiation is a linear operator, derivatives of a GP remain a GP \cite{GPML_Rasmussen06}).
+Because the GP obtained from the SE kernel function has derivatives of all orders, the mean and covariance function (jointly with the original process and the second-order derivative process) are \cite{jrnl_wang}: